cicsdev/cics-java-liberty-restapp/README.md

 This creates a WAR file and a CICS bundle zIP file inside the `target` directory.

-If using the CICS bundle ZIP, the JVM server the CICS bundle is targeted at should be modified in the <jvmserver> property to match the CICS JVMSERVER resource name.
+If using the CICS bundle ZIP, the JVM server the CICS bundle is targeted at should be modified in the <jvmserver> property in the [`pom.xml`](pom.xml) to match the CICS JVMSERVER resource name.